react-alpha-beta/alphabeta/README.md

 AlphaBeta is...
 * **declarative:** Like React itself, AlphaBeta benefits from the advantages of declarative programming.
 The AlphaBeta component is, in fact, just a special type of React component that "wraps" the component variants you're testing.
 * **lightweight:** The AlphaBeta package is small and the AlphaBeta component is thin, so AlphaBeta tests won't measurably increse the time it takes for your application to render.
-Since AlphaBeta is so lightweight, you can be less selective about what you choose to test - it may even make sense to run single-variant tests, wraping components you may test in the future in an AlphaBeta component to establish a baseline for comparison.
+Since AlphaBeta is so lightweight, you can be less selective about what you choose to test - it may even make sense to run single-variant tests, wraping components you may test in the future in an AlphaBeta component today in order to establish a baseline for comparison.
-* **backend agnostic:** Since split testing requires that you store event data, AlphaBeta will need to communicate with your datastore in order to work.
-But AlphaBeta will work with whatever datastore you're currently - just follow the instructions in "Getting Started" to build your endpoint, point AlphaBeta to it, and you're good to go.
+* **backend agnostic:** Since split testing requires that you store event data, AlphaBeta needs to communicate with a datastore in order to work.
+But AlphaBeta will work with whatever datastore you're currently using - just follow the instructions in [Backend / API Setup](README.md#backend--api-setup) to build your endpoint, point AlphaBeta to it, and you're good to go.
 * **extensible:** AlphaBeta is designed to make it easy for developers to integrate basic split tests into their React apps without having to think about the the underlying statistics.
 But it's also possible to build your own custom logic around how confidence intervals are calculated and how user cohorting works within your app.

 **Building your first A/B test is simple:**